airbert-vln/airbert/README.md

 You can download a pretrained model [here](addmodel).

-## 4. Fine-tuning on REVERIE
+## 4. Fine-tuning on REVERIE and R2R in Generative Setting

-Please see the repository [dedicated for this dataset](https://github.com/airbert-vln/reverie).
+Please see the repository [dedicated for finetuning Airbert in generative setting](https://github.com/airbert-vln/airbert-recurrentvln).

 ## 5. Few-shot learning